Last updated on March 15th, 2021

 Also, while it may not boast 3D mapping capabilities, let’s not forget that the Deeper PRO+ is an exceptional portable fishfinder because it is.
 It offers solid all-around performance and boasts a comprehensive bathymetric mapping system that delivers high-quality maps that will only enhance your fishing accuracy.
 In addition, the Deeper’s smaller size/weight and longer range Wi-Fi reach make it a great choice for those who plan on strictly fishing from shore.

 But for other avid anglers, especially anyone kayak fishing, inshore/lake fishing from a small boat or other watercraft or just looking for the best all-around portable/castable fish finder available today, the FishHunter 3D portable fish finder offers more top-line technology and forward-thinking features than most of the competition.
-It is our pick our pick here in a close call, but you can’t go wrong with either of these two great products!
+It is our pick here in a very close call, but you can’t go wrong with either of these two great products!

 Update 11-16-17: FishHunter was acquired in August of this year by Navico, the parent company of Lowrance.
 Lowrance is probably the most recognized name in fishing and boating electronics in the world, so going forward I think we can expect some exciting innovations to the FishHunter line, as well as much better product and customer support.